-The care plan should describe the procedures including moving and handling techniques to be used to ensure carers and the client are all aware of their specific responsibilities.
+The care plan should describe the procedures including moving and handling techniques to be used to ensure carers and the person being supported are all aware of their specific responsibilities.

-Examples of client moving and handling activities covered in a care plan
+Table 2: Examples of client moving and handling activities covered in a care plan

-Activity Goal for care Care Tasks Moving around house : Client sometimes needs assistance moving from room to room, is often unsteady and may be at risk of falling.
-Client can move safely around house, maintaining independence where possible.
-Monitor client when moving around house, remove obstacles where feasible, provide physical assistance for client when requested or needed.
-Showering: Client at risk of falling while in shower.
-Client is able to safely attend to personal hygiene needs and dignity is maintained.
-Provide assistance as needed before and after shower (undressing, drying, dressing), transferring from walking frame to shower stool, and monitoring during showering.
-Toileting: Client needs assistance when accessing the toilet.
-Client is able to attend to toileting needs and dignity is maintained.
-Observe client using walking frame to get to toilet.
+Client activity Goal for care Care Tasks Moving around house: Client sometimes needs assistance moving from room to room as he is often unsteady and may be at risk of falling Client can move safely around house, maintaining independence where possible Monitor client when moving around house, remove obstacles where feasible, provide physical assistance for client when requested or needed Showering: Client at risk of falling while in shower Client is able to safely attend to personal hygiene needs and dignity is maintained Provide assistance as needed before and after shower (undressing, drying, dressing), transferring from walking frame to shower stool, and monitoring during showering Toileting: Client needs assistance when accessing the toilet Client is able to attend to toileting needs and dignity is maintained Monitor client using walking frame to get to toilet.
 Assist client to transfer from walking frame to toilet and from toilet to walking frame, as needed.
-Visits to CP: Client uses a walking frame to get from house to vehicle.
-Client is able to attend necessary appointments.
-Provide assistance to client when exiting house using walking frame and when client is transferring from walking frame into vehicle and from vehicle to walking frame.
+Visits to GP: Client uses a walking frame to get from house to vehicle.
+Client is able to attend necessary appointments Provide assistance to client when exiting house using walking frame and when client is transferring from walking frame into vehicle and from vehicle to walking frame Medication : Client takes medicines three times each day Correct medications are taken at the appropriate time each day Ensure medications are prepared ready for client and in a location where they are easily accessible to the client

-4.2 Consultation and communication
+4.2.
+Consultation and Communication

-Consultation is about discussing options for assisting a client to move or transfer in the home, with all the interested parties involved considering the hazards and risks identified during risk assessments.
+Consultation is about discussing options for assisting a person to move or transfer in the home, with all the interested parties involved considering the hazards and risks identified during risk assessments.

 Discussions at this time can enhance people's understanding of the situation and make them more likely to engage with the techniques identified for use.
-Assisting a client to move or transfer at home is a collaborative process reliant on mutual understanding.
+Assisting a person to move or transfer at home is a collaborative process reliant on mutual understanding.

 Provider organisations should consult with the client about the moving and handling techniques that they expect.
-People who have a long term need for support often know what works for them, and this should be considered alongside the safety of the support worker and the carer.
+People who have a long term need for support are often the most experienced in what works for them.